NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-7-extra-material.md

 In this way, you can perform complex operations on input files or input metadata and send the resulting channels and their content to your downstream processes in a simple way.
-While this toy example is probably too complicated for a lot of projects, at least you know that there are many things you can do in regards to input data complexity with Nextflow!
+While this toy example is probably too complicated for a lot of projects, at least you know that there are many things you can do in regard to input data complexity with Nextflow!

 # Using Groovy in processes